-In this paper we have presented a new approach for the fault-tolerant scheduling of messages of mixed criticality in the Controller Area Network which enables the user to guarantee a variable level of redundancy for critical messages depending on their criticality levels.
+In this paper we have presented a new approach for the efficient fault-tolerant scheduling of messages of mixed criticality in CAN which provides guarantees for variable levels of redundancy for critical messages.
+In the worst case error occurrence scenario, our method guarantees the user specified level of redundancy, as well as it ensures a short latency for non-critical messages.
 The new concepts that we have introduced are that of a fault-tolerant window for critical messages, fault-aware windows for non-critical messages, a variable level of redundancy requirement per message, and the optimal derivation of message priorities using ILP.
 We believe that such a methodology in principle could be further extended in other contexts of scheduling paradigms and networks.
-Our ongoing research includes formalization of utilization bounds as well as simulation studies to evaluate the effectiveness of the proposed methodology.
+Our ongoing research includes formalization of utilization bounds as well as the applicability of the proposed approach to other network protocols.